 A lot of common household appliances release carbon monoxide

 Carbon monoxide is a colorless, odorless gas that can build to unsafe levels in your home when fuel-burning devices are not properly vented, operated or maintained.
-Breathing in CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
-It’s important to have your home inspected for carbon monoxide regularly to help ensure safe air quality.
+Inhalation of CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
+It’s important to have your home checked for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain:

 - Clothes dryers

 Our survey results uncover the unsettling lack of information homeowners have about the risks of carbon monoxide: